Effectiveness Monitoring Committee

 EMC News

-The next EMC meeting will be fully virtual and is scheduled for Thursday, February 16th at 9:30 AM: REGISTER HERE
+The next EMC meeting will be in person with optional virtual attendance for members of the public and is scheduled for Thursday, January 18th at 9:30 AM in Ukiah, CA: REGISTER HERE.

 The Board of Forestry and Fire Protection (Board) seeks to fill vacancies on the Effectiveness Monitoring Committee (EMC).
 The Call for Applications will be open until all seats are filled.